dinahmaghuyop/js/event_handling.md

+## The Event Model
+* `target` - Element to which the event was originally dispatched
+* `currentTarget` - Element whose EventListeners are currently being processed.
+This is particularly useful during capturing and bubbling.
+* `type` - Name of the event

 ## Event Ordering
 If an element and one of its ancestors have an event handler for the same event type, which one should fire first when the event is triggered? http://jsfiddle.net/uYQkc/8/